EconPapers

 Additional contact information

-Melanie K. Jones: WELMERC, University of Wales Swansea
+Melanie K. Jones: Cardiff University

-Philip D. Murphy: WELMERC, University of Wales Swansea
+Philip D. Murphy: Swansea University

-Abstract: An important policy issue is whether the National Minimum Wage (NMW) introduced in Britain in April 1999, is a stepping stone to higher wages or traps workers in a low-wage – nowage cycle.
+Abstract: An important policy issue is whether the National Minimum Wage (NMW) introduced in Britain in April 1999, is a stepping stone to higher wages or traps workers in a low-wage – no-wage cycle.
 In this paper we utilise the longitudinal element of the Labour Force Survey over the period 1999 to 2003 to model transitions between different labour market states – payment at or below the NMW, above the NMW, unemployment and inactivity, using a multinomial logit approach.
 It appears that for many workers payment at or below the NMW is of relatively short duration and a substantial number move into higher paid jobs.

 JEL-codes: J0 J3 J6 (search for similar items in EconPapers)